top of page

 Woodcut illustrating famous, if often misguided, anecdotes about Pythagoras and ancient harmonics.
 Franchino Gaffurio (1492; 1480?), Theorica musicae, Gallica Digital Library, Public Domain.

-Forthcoming pages of this website will look at each of these areas individually.
+Forthcoming pages of this website will look at different aspects of ancient mousikē individually .
 For now, it is worth mentioning that the earliest manuscript which preserves ancient Greek music theory is Heidelbergensis Palatinus gr.
 281 (1040 AD).
 This remarkable codex features several diagrams that illustrate important aspects of ancient Greek harmonics, including the only detailed diagram of the so-called ‘Division of the Canon’.
 The diagram reproduced below is followed by an extract from a treatise by Theon of Symrna which describes precisely 'the division of Canon’ (ἡ δὲ τοῦ κανόνος κατατομή) handed down by Thrasyllus.

 As Ptolemy points out, ‘the string stretched over what is called the ‘ruler’ (kanōn) will show us the ratios of the concords more accurately and readily’ (Ptol.
 Harm.
 17.20–22) than auloi or other musical instruments.